 She never came home.

-Around 2am that Sunday morning, Libby’s sons Eli and Josh (aged four and six the time) had come into the room where she and husband Mark were sleeping.
+Around 2am that Sunday morning, Libby’s sons Eli and Josh (aged four and six at the time) had come into the room where she and husband Mark were sleeping.
 This was unusual.

 Libby got back into bed but couldn’t sleep.
 “I was lying face in and had a sensation that a child was standing by the bed.
 I heard the word ‘MUM!’ and turned over.
 There was no one there and that’s when I knew, I absolutely knew.”